MicrosoftDocs/azure-aks-docs/articles/aks/deploy-mongodb-cluster.md

     externalsecret.external-secrets.io/cluster-aks-mongodb-secrets created
     ```

-3. Create an `ExternalSecret` resource, which creates a Kubernetes secret in the `mongodb` namespace for Azure Blob Storage secrets stored in your key vault, by using the `kubectl apply` command:
+3. Create an `ExternalSecret` resource by using the `kubectl apply` command.
+This resource creates a Kubernetes secret in the `mongodb` namespace for Azure Blob Storage secrets stored in your key vault.

     ```bash
     kubectl apply -f - <<EOF